 - Accounting Web

-- CIPFA Vacancies for details of financial management trainee posts.
+- CIPFA trainee vacancies - for details of financial management trainee posts

 - Local Government Jobs

 - Public Finance - CIPFA newsletter containing news and expert comment on public policy and public sector finance

 Recruitment agencies sometimes handle vacancies for qualified and part-qualified applicants.
 These include:

 The main professional body is CIPFA.
 Its qualifications develop candidates as accountants and financial managers tailored to the public services.